 Is the Tour du Mont Trail open with Covid-19?

-The refuges are open but with limited spaces due to covid restrictions.
-Trekkers will only be accepted if they have booked in advance and have a pass sanitaire (covid pass).
+During 2020/21 the refuges were open but with limited spaces due to covid restrictions.
+Trekkers would only be accepted if they have booked in advance and had a pass sanitaire (covid pass).

-Some refuges now request that hikers to bring their own personal sleeping bag, instead of just the sleeping bag liner.
+In some refuges it was mandatory that hikers bring their own personal sleeping bag, instead of just the sleeping bag liner.

 Is the Tour du Mont Blanc trail well marked?